openvinotoolkit/openvino/docs/install_guides/installing-model-dev-tools.md

 * Post-Training Optimization Tool
 * Model Downloader and other Open Model Zoo tools

+The instructions on this page show how to install OpenVINO Development Tools.
+If you are a Python developer, it only takes a few simple steps to install the tools with PyPI.
+If you are developing in C++, OpenVINO Runtime must be installed separately before installing OpenVINO Development Tools.

+In both cases, Python 3.6 - 3.10 need be installed on your machine before starting.

 > **NOTE**: From the 2022.1 release, the OpenVINO™ Development Tools can only be installed via PyPI.

-<a name="python-developers"></a>

-## For Python Developers
+## <a name="python-developers"></a>For Python Developers

-If you are a Python developer, you can find the main steps below to install OpenVINO Development Tools.
-For more details, see <https://pypi.org/project/openvino-dev>.
+If you are a Python developer, follow the steps in the <a href="#install-dev-tools">Installing OpenVINO Development Tools</a> section on this page to install it.
+Installing OpenVINO Development Tools will also install OpenVINO Runtime as a dependency, so you don’t need to install OpenVINO Runtime separately.
+This option is recommended for new users.

 ## <a name="cpp-developers"></a>For C++ Developers
 If you are a C++ developer, you must first install OpenVINO Runtime separately to set up the C++ libraries, sample code, and dependencies for building applications with OpenVINO.
 These files are not included with the PyPI distribution.
 See the [Install OpenVINO Runtime](./installing-openvino-runtime.md) page to install OpenVINO Runtime from an archive file for your operating system.